PX4/PX4-user_guide/en/frames_rover/index.md

 ## Flashing the rover build

-Rovers use a custom build that must be flashed onto your FMU instead of the default PX4 build.
+Rovers use a custom build that must be flashed onto your flight controller instead of the default PX4 build:

 1. First build the rover firmware for your flight controller from the `main` branch (there is no release build, so you can't just select this build from QGroundControl).